Council Tax Privacy Notice

 - from the registrar of births, deaths and marriages.

 - through requests for information from other local authorities and public bodies.

-- from 3rd part credit searches and data matching exercises conducted through the National Anti Fraud Network.
+- from 3rd party credit searches, other financial organisations and data matching exercises conducted through the National Anti Fraud Network.

 - Searches of the internet and social media services.

 - checking the register of electors.